lukebakken/pika-1402/README.md

 __==> is there a way to force the channel/connection to process the waiting add_callback_threadsafe before closing the connection ?__

 ![schema of the issue](Issue_schema.png)

+(note : in the code, you need to change the connection info to RabbitMQ like host, port, login, password line 107 to 111)